 This course explores wind music repertories from North America (with a specific focus on Canadian works), Europe, and around the world, from the Renaissance to the present day.
-Specific works by great composers are explored in detail, examining scores, recordings, composer biographies, and cultural context.
-Prerequisite(s): MUSI 1216 and MUSI 2106 with minimum grades of C-, or permission of the instructor.
+Specific works by great composers are explored in detail, examining scores, recordings, composer biographies, and cultural context Prerequisite(s): MUSI 1273, MUSI 1283, and MUSI 2106, each with a minimum grade of C-.